Supersedure Cells: Should You Leave Them? (UK)

 Should I always leave supersedure cells?

-In most cases, yes — unless there are signs the colony is actually queenless or preparing to swarm.
+In most cases, yes — unless there are signs the colony is actually queenless, responding to an emergency, or preparing to swarm.

 How many supersedure cells are normal?